The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Methodology

-We recruited participants to participate in a three-part experiment to study the effects of consequential, functional, and spatial sounds in the context of \gls{hri} under IRB protocol 65022.
-Consent was obtained at the start of the study, and each session lasted approximately 45 minutes.
+We recruited participants for a three-part study investigating consequential, functional, and augmented spatial sounds in the context of \gls{hri} under IRB protocol 65022.
+Informed consent was obtained at the beginning of each session, demographic information was gathered at the mid-point while the experimenter prepared the final experiment, and participants completed a short post-study questionnaire at the end of the session, which lasted approximately 45 minutes in total.
+Figure \ref{fig:methods} outlines the study procedure.
+Participants were compensated with a \$15 gift card for their time.